 The following formula is used to calculate the change in internal energy.

-• Where dU is the change in internal energy (J)
+- Where ΔU is the change in internal energy (J)

-To calculate the change in internal energy, add together the change in heat energy and the total work output of the system.
+To calculate the change in internal energy, add the heat transferred to the system and the work done on the system (using a consistent sign convention).

 Change in Internal Energy Definition